laravel/nova-docs/3.0/resources/fields.md

 Gravatar::make('Avatar', 'email_address'),
 ```

 You may use the `squared` method to display the image's thumbnail with squared edges.
-Additionally, you may use the `rounded` method to display its thumbnails with fully-rounded edges:
+Additionally, you may use the `rounded` method to display the images with fully-rounded edges:

 ```php
 Gravatar::make('Avatar', 'email_address')->squared(),